jundalisay/superb/content/en/superphysics/principles/chapter-11.md

 Unlike spiritual theories which are often useless, Socratic Dialectics is meant to solve real world problems.
 This makes it more in line with science and technology than philosophy.

 {{< quote ava="soc" >}}
-The Pythagoreans who have enquired about harmony.
-They are wrong as the astronomers.
+The Pythagoreans who have enquired about harmony as are wrong as the astronomers.
 They investigate the numbers of the harmonies which are heard.
 But they never apply them to problems.
 They never reach the natural harmonies of number, or reflect why some numbers are harmonious and others not..
 Their pursuit will be valuable for our objects if all these studies reach the point of inter-communion and connection with one another and become considered in their mutual affinities.
 Until then, there is no profit in pursuing them.
 <cite>The Simple Republic by Plato Book 7, Chapter 4</cite>
 {{< /quote >}}

-#

 ## Science and Math versus Socratic Dialectics and Data Science